awsdocs/aws-systems-manager-user-guide/doc_source/setup-instance-profile.md

 ## Task 2: Add permissions to a Systems Manager instance profile \(console\)<a name="instance-profile-add-permissions"></a>

-Depending on whether you are creating a new role for your instance profile or adding the necessary permissions to an existing role, use one of the following procedures\.<a name="setup-instance-profile-managed-policy"></a>
+Depending on whether you're creating a new role for your instance profile or adding the necessary permissions to an existing role, use one of the following procedures\.<a name="setup-instance-profile-managed-policy"></a>

 **To create an instance profile for Systems Manager managed instances \(console\)**